seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 Lamentable!
 What,
 To hide me from the radiant sun and solace
-I’ the dungeon by a snuff?
+I' the dungeon by a snuff?

 **IMOGEN**
 I pray you, sir,